triangledirt/obj/README.md

 Next, before you build, edit [case.h](https://github.com/triangledirt/case/blob/main/case.h) and set CASE_VERBOSE and CASE_EXTRA_VERBOSE to either 0 or 1. case is quiet with CASE_VERBOSE==0 and noisy with CASE_VERBOSE==1.
 When CASE_EXTRA_VERBOSE is 1, you get extra information printed to stdout

 Once you change those code settings, you can change some build settings.
 These are in [make](https://github.com/triangledirt/case/blob/main/make).
 Change DEBUG to be "" if you don't want debug info, "-g" if you do want debug info and your compiler is gcc.
-Change COMPILER to be whatever your compiler is
+Change COMPILER to be whatever your compiler is.
+Etc

 Now build.
 From the case directory, execute